LaVell Edwards Stadium

 LaVell Edwards Stadium is an outdoor athletic stadium in the Western United States, on the campus of Brigham Young University (BYU) in Provo, Utah.
 Primarily used for college football, it is the home field of the BYU Cougars, a member of the Big 12 Conference in the Football Bowl Subdivision.
 Opened as "Cougar Stadium" in 1964, its seating capacity is 62,073.
 It is the largest football stadium in the Big 12 by capacity.
+In 2000, the stadium was renamed LaVell Edwards Stadium, in honor of BYU’s national championship winning, Hall of Fame coach.

 The natural grass playing field is conventionally aligned north–south at an elevation of 4649 ft above sea level, with the press box along the west sideline.

 History and seating

 On the north end of campus, the stadium opened in 1964 as Cougar Stadium, replacing a much smaller 5,000-seat venue of the same name.
 The first game on Friday night, October 2, was attended by 33,610, a state record.
 The original stadium, corresponding to the lower half of the current facility's grandstand seats, had a seating capacity of just over 28,800.
 Seating was soon added to make room for 35,000, and temporary bleachers in the end zones raised the capacity to 45,000.

 The stadium was expanded in 1982 to accommodate more than 65,000; permanent concrete stands in the end zones, separated by entryways from the east and west grandstands, were put in place of the temporary bleachers.
 The playing field was lowered 8 ft, and the running track was removed to make room for six additional rows.

 LaVell Edwards (1930–2016) was the head coach at BYU for 29 seasons, preceded by ten years as an assistant.
 He announced his retirement effective at the end of the 2000 season; the stadium was officially renamed in his honor immediately before his last home game as head coach.
 During the 2002 Winter Olympics, the stadium's parking lot was used as a park and ride lot for guests attending events at the Peaks Ice Arena and Soldier Hollow.